 - reset the body's sleep-wake cycle

-Most of the research shows that melatonin can help with certain symptoms of jet lag, including alertness and improved energy levels.
-It can also help with daytime sleepiness and fatigue.
-Studies have also shown that taking melatonin before travelling doesn't help prevent jet lag.
+Most of the research shows that melatonin can help with certain symptoms of jet lag, including alertness, daytime sleepiness and fatigue.
+There is some evidence that taking melatonin may not help shorten the time it takes for jet-lagged travellers to fall asleep.

 Taking melatonin on a short-term basis can modestly improve the time it takes to fall asleep.
 More research is needed to confirm this.
 However, it is not likely to help with sleep adjustment for people who do rotation shift work.